marcelooliveira/RoadToMicroservices/Part 03/Article/Article.md

     ...
 ```

-The UseAuthentication() method adds the AuthenticationMiddleware to the specified
-ApplicationBuilder, which enables authentication capabilities.
+The UseAuthentication() method adds the AuthenticationMiddleware to the specified ApplicationBuilder, which enables authentication capabilities.

 However, the above code configures just the back end behavior.
-For the front end,
-you can integrate ASP.NET Core Identity views with the application user interface
-by including an Identity in the layout markup that will allow users to log in or
+For the front end, you can integrate ASP.NET Core Identity views with the application user interface by including a partial view in the layout markup that will allow users to log in or register.
+Let's take a look at it in the next section.
-register.

 #### Adding Identity Components to the Front-End